-TOURETTE SCOTLAND BULLETIN BOARD NUMBER TWENTY TWO
+TOURETTE SCOTLAND BULLETIN BOARD NUMBER TWENTY THREE

 'THE VOICE FOR TS IN SCOTLAND'

 Our Network of Support Groups will be meeting regularly throughout Scotland and for updates on what's happening, see our website or email firstname.lastname@example.org and see our Facebook and Twitter pages.
 We will give you a warm welcome.
 Thank you to all our suppot group leaders and workers, for the great job that you continue to do for people living with TS.
 Training?
 We provide an awareness service, see our website for details.

 Tourette Scotland is the national support charity providing services for people and families living with TS in Scotland; look out for our official logo at local meetings or events and be sure to seek us out!